AmirKh20/ArchLVM/README.md

 	./archLVM3.sh

-8-when the script is done, enter this commands:
+8-when the script is done, enter these commands:

 	exit